benzen119/user-component/README.md

 # user-component

-#To install all required packages type: npm bulid
+To install all required packages type: npm bulid/n
-#To start a server with mocked json data type: npm start
-#To run test type: npm test
+To start a server with mocked json data type: npm start/n To run test type: npm test